 Community-owned Healthcare Company

-THRIVE is funded by the Inclusive Future Fund (IFF) which is an exclusive fund for the City and region.
+The Personalised Medicine Centre is funded by the Inclusive Future Fund (IFF) which is an exclusive fund for the City and region.
 It recognises the unique circumstances facing the region and will help create new opportunities for the local community.

 In a first of its kind community-focused initiative, the Health Research Institute will be home to a highly novel community owned health company.
 The THRIVE Genome project will study the genes of the people of Derry~Londonderry and Strabane.
 In-keeping with a move towards empowering a more personal responsibility for health, the people of the city and district will be shareholders of this community centre, much like a Credit Union model.

 Life-changing research in areas from cancer to stroke

 Ulster University researchers, in partnership with DCSDC and Western Health and Social Care Trust, have been pioneering personalised medicine for years now.
 At our Clinical Translational Research and Innovation Centre (C-TRIC) site at Altnagelvin Hospital, researchers break new ground in areas such as childhood cancer and motor neurone disease.

 Building on our world-class research and growing our team of talented researchers, the City Deal will enable the expansion of the C-TRIC research centre.
 The City Deal will see us establish new research centres specialising in multimorbid disease and areas such as cancer, dementia, motor neurone disease, stroke, cardiovascular disease, diabetes, COVID-19 and rheumatoid arthritis.